gregdferrell/course-fsw-p3-logs-analysis/README.md

 #### Development Environment Setup
 * The project is built using Python 3.6.2.
 * Clone this repository.
-* Copy "config-template.ini" to "config.ini" and fill in the properties.

 #### Running the App
-* Execute "python app.py" to run the app.
+* Execute "python logs_analysis.py" to run the app.